• Home

 Instructions

-• Blend the ingredients.
-Add about 3 1/2 cups of flour, the salt, and melted butter to the bowl.
+• Add about 3 ½ cups (440 grams) of flour, the salt, and butter to the bowl.
 Mix on low with the hook attachment until well blended.
-Add more flour as needed for the dough to come together.
-Raise the speed to medium, and continue kneading for 4 to 6 minutes or until dough is smooth and elastic.
+Add more flour (you'll most likely need to add another half cup (60 grams) as needed for the dough to come together.
+Continue kneading for 4 to 6 minutes or until dough is smooth and elastic.
+It should still be quite soft, but it should have some elasticity to it when you scrape it off the side of the bowl.

-• Let the dough rise.
-Grease a large bowl with the oil, add the dough, turn it to coat, cover with the plastic wrap and place in a warm, draft-free place to double in size, about 1 hour.
+• Grease a large bowl with a little oil or spray with cooking spray.
+Add the dough, turn it to coat, cover with the plastic wrap and place in a warm, draft-free place to double in size, about 1 hour.

-• Generously grease 2 baking sheets or line with parchment paper.
+• Line 2 baking pans with parchment paper.

-• Form the pretzel sticks.
-While waiting for the water to boil, place the risen dough on a lightly floured surface.
+• While waiting for the water to boil, place the risen dough on a lightly floured surface.
 Divide the dough in half, then divide each half into 12 balls, for a total of 24 balls.
 Roll out each ball into a rope 4 to 5 inches long.
 Dust off any excess flour from the pretzels.
+If baking as buns, do the same thing but roll each half into 6 balls and shape them into oblongs for a total of 12.

 • Bake the pretzels.
-Bake for 12 to 17 minutes, or until dark golden brown.
+Bake sticks for about 12 to 15 minutes and buns for about 18 minutes, or until dark golden brown.
 Cool slightly, then transfer the pretzels to a wire rack to finish cooling before serving.

 • Make the honey mustard dip.
 In a small bowl, mix together the mayonnaise, honey, and mustard, and serve alongside the pretzels.